Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 - Device connection status
 - Button to clear DNS logs

-This pairs well with the CLI App — the CLI handles local proxying and device identification, while the integration gives you HA sensors and automations based on your NextDNS stats.
+This pairs well with the CLI add-on — the CLI handles local proxying and device identification, while the integration gives you HA sensors and automations based on your NextDNS stats.

 ---

 ## Troubleshooting

 **Queries not appearing in NextDNS dashboard**
-- Confirm the App is running (check the log tab)
+- Confirm the add-on is running (check the log tab)
 - Make sure `listen` includes `0.0.0.0:53` — `localhost:53` only accepts connections from the HA machine itself
 - Confirm your router's DHCP DNS is set to the HA machine's LAN IP, not NextDNS's IP directly
 - Check nothing else is bound to port 53 on the HA machine